 The Captivity Effects Denial Phenomenon

 Our enthusiasm and indulgence for animal captivity is changing yet very slowly.
-But we can accelerate our pace, because it can only be a win-win for science, for the animals, and us as moral individuals… ‘Are zoo animals happy?
-There’s a simple empathy test we can apply‘ is a very good piece of journalism on a […]
+But we can accelerate our pace because it can only be a win-win for science, for the animals, and for us as moral individuals… ‘Are zoo animals happy?
+There’s a simple empathy test we can apply is a very good piece of journalism on […]

 The Rescues of Jogja